Oktoberfest in Munich with Kids: The Family-Friendly Side No One Talks About

 4:30 PM

 Leave before it gets rowdy.
-Dinner back near your hotel.
+Dinner near your hotel.
 Kids in bed by 8 PM.
-Adults can return to a beer tent in the evening if babysitting is sorted.
+If you've sorted babysitting, the adults can return for an evening tent.

 Where to Stay